xgi-org/paper/paper.md

 A hypergraph may be represented in many different ways [@battiston_networks_2020] and different applications require different hypergraph representations for efficient computation.
 For example, when modeling contagion, a node's infection status may change depending on the statuses of its neighbors, indicating that a representation allowing efficient access to the node's edge neighbors is desirable.
 Likewise, when one is interested in computing properties of a hypergraph that is averaged over the hyperedges such as assortativity or modularity, it may be most efficient to represent a hypergraph by a list of its hyperedges.
 XGI provides methods for users to convert between a hypergraph and, among other things, an edge list, adjacency list, or bipartite edge list; an incidence matrix, adjacency matrix, or Laplacian matrix; or a bipartite graph.

 ## Stats
 In XGI, the core network classes (i.e. `Hypergraph` and `SimplicialComplex`) provide an interface with which to build the nodes and links of a network, whereas the `stats` package provides a way to compute summary statistics or other quantities of interest from these networks.
 The main class defined by the `stats` package is `NodeStat`, which is an abstract representation of a mapping from a node to a quantity.
-For example, the degree of a node (i.e. the number of edges it belongs to) is a quantity that assigns an integer to each node in the network.
+For example, the degree of a node (i.e. the number of edges it belongs to) is a quantity that assigns an integer to each node in the network, thus it is a node-to-quantity mapping.
 The degree in XGI is available via the `nodes` attribute of a network:

 ```python
 >>> H = xgi.Hypergraph([[0], [0, 1], [1, 2, 3]])